Blue duck: Status

-The blue duck is classified as Endangered by the IUCN due to its highly fragmented and shrinking population, and it is listed as Nationally Endangered in the New Zealand Threat Classification System.
+According to the IUCN, the blue duck is endangered due to its highly fragmented and shrinking population, and it is listed as Nationally Endangered in the New Zealand Threat Classification System (NZTCS).
 A 2010 census estimated a total population size of 2,500–3,000 individuals, with a maximum of 1,200 pairs.
+A study in 2021 observed that Nationally Endangered species in New Zealand (i.e. of C(1) category) including the Blue duck according to NZTCS, can have a 10 to 50 percent decline in the future.

-The blue duck is a very localised species now threatened by predation from introduced mammals such as stoats, competition for its invertebrate food with introduced trout, and damming of mountain rivers for hydroelectric schemes.
-Early recovery efforts by scientists, field workers and volunteers have been summarised in a project sponsored by Genesis Energy, the Central North Island Blue Duck Charitable Conservation Trust and the Royal Forest and Bird Protection Society in 2006.
-In 2009 the New Zealand Department of Conservation started a ten-year recovery programme to protect the species at eight sites using predator control and then re-establish populations throughout their entire former range.
+The blue duck is affected by threats which include predators both natural and introduced for e.g., weka (natural) and stoats (introduced).
+A 2022 study found that stoats caused a 57 percent mortality in female blue duck population during the period of moulting when it retreats to small tributaries.
+(Note: In this study, four out of seven female blue ducks were predated by stoats as observed in the duck's moult period which takes place between February and May.)
+Other notable threats are man-made actions such as poaching, accidents, hydroelectric dams, and environmental and weather conditions such as floods, avalanches and slips.
+Since its formation in 2002, the whio's recovery efforts by scientists, field workers and volunteers have been organized and led by the Central North Island Blue Duck Trust (CNIBDT) which consists of Genesis Energy, New Zealand Department of Conservation and the Royal Forest and Bird Protection Society.
+In 2009, the New Zealand Department of Conservation started a ten-year recovery programme to protect the species at eight sites using predator control and then re-establish populations throughout their entire former range.
 Female whio are especially vulnerable to stoats while nesting, and some populations are now 70 percent male.
 In one study area, clutches of eggs lasted an average of nine days before being destroyed by stoats, and the one brood that hatched was killed the next day.

-In 2011 the New Zealand Department of Conservation and Genesis Energy started the Whio Forever Project, a five-year management programme for whio.
+In 2011, the New Zealand Department of Conservation and Genesis Energy started the Whio Forever Project, a five-year management programme for whio.
 It will enable the implementation of a national recovery plan that will double the number of fully operational secure blue duck breeding sites throughout New Zealand, and boost pest control efforts.
+It is also found that population stability of blue ducks can be achieved in winter and breeding season when aquatic invertebrates are abundant.
+This is further complemented by the aerial 1080 operations for Bovine tuberculosis (Bovine TB) control, which is done by TBfree New Zealand and the New Zealand Department of Conservation.
+The Bovine TB control and predator trapping thus ensures a predator free environment for the blue duck.

+The blue duck (or whio) is also depicted on the reverse side of the New Zealand $10 banknote.